merenlab/merenlab.org/_posts/miscellaneous/2021-10-20-targeted-binning-nif-mag.md

   - /targeted-binning-nif-mag/
 ---

 Public sequencing datasets are beautiful things.
-They open a world of endless possibilities to scientists everywhere simply by being downloadable.
+They open a world of possibilities to scientists everywhere simply by being downloadable.
 It doesn't matter what they were originally sequenced for, because curious people can always find something to explore in them.
 Stool metagenomes from microbiome studies like [this one](https://doi.org/10.1016/j.cub.2015.04.055) might eventually be used [to find human gut-associated plasmids](https://www.biorxiv.org/content/10.1101/2020.11.01.361691v1.full).
 Genomes and MAGs from sequencing projects all over the globe come together in the phylogenies and pangenomes of countless papers.
 Today's [time-series](https://pubmed.ncbi.nlm.nih.gov/22936250/) can turn into tomorrow's [tutorial](https://merenlab.org/tutorials/infant-gut/).
 That's the magic of open science.

 At the same time, the curse of open science is that sequencing projects designed and carried out by other people are not often obviously or directly usable in your own projects.
 Usually, you don't find what you are looking for even if you have the right tools to look for it.
 But sometimes, you get lucky.
 This post is about one of those times.